 In February, Gottlieb called for a series of public hearings to initiate the review and revision of DSHEA with an eye toward a “balanced approach,” that would give the agency greater authority to quash prohibited ingredients and unlawful claims, while also ensuring that consumers have free access to potentially helpful products.

-Gottlieb also supported the concept of a mandate to require that supplement companies list all of their products and ingredients with the FDA, an idea that garners very mixed reviews from the industry.
+Gottlieb also supported a mandate to require that supplement companies list all of their products and ingredients with the FDA, an idea that garners mixed reviews from the industry.

 A political conservative who was a resident fellow at the American Enterprise Institute, an influential right-wing think tank, Gottlieb was among the few Trump administration appointees to win respect across the political spectrum.